 What does it cost to keep your doors open?
 In addition to operational and overhead expenses, you also have brand-building expenses that don’t often pay off in the short-term.

-As a startup, you have a negative monthly cash flow.
-That’s a given.
+As a startup, you may have a negative monthly cash flow.
+That negative cash flow is often referred to as the burn rate for statups.
 To calculate your runway, you need to know just how negative this flow is.
 However, this is only applicable if you’re generating revenue.
 Pre-launch companies can skip this step but shouldn’t neglect the other steps.

 Your monthly cash flow amounts to monthly revenues minus monthly expenses.